tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

     node: 7.4.0
     os: win32 x64

-## Create Our Angular2 Mobile App ##
+## Create Our Angular Mobile App ##

 <p>Now that you have Angular CLI installed, you can generate an Angular2 Mobile App: Then create a directory for your Angular2 projects.
-On my computer I have a directory called "Angular2."
+On my computer I have a directory called "Angular."
 From inside that directory using the <b>CMD prompt in administrator mod</b>e create your "first-app" as follows:</p>

-    Select a folder - I used C:\Angular2 C:\Angular2&gt;ng new first-app --routing--style=scss
+    Select a folder - I used C:\Angular C:\Angular&gt;ng new first-app --routing--style=scss

 ## Installing &amp; Using Visual Studio Code IDE ##